dokutan/nano-rgb/README.md

   - pin headers and jumper to power the Arduino from the LED power supply (optional)

   **Warning:** don't exceed the current limits of the MOSFET, and if you are trying to supply the Arduino from the power supply instead of USB, make sure the it can handle the voltage.

+## Software
+### Arduino
+- arduino-code/example1: a simple example to control the color with the onboard pushbuttons
+- arduino-code/serial-in: reads the color values over serial

+### PC
+- pc-code/uleds-bridge: this program adds support for the nano-rgb to the linux led subsystem.
+See pc-code/uleds-bridge/README.md for details.